nitinkc/nitinkc.github.io/_posts/Java/2022-03-07-zoned-date-time.md

 //converts a Timestamp to a ZonedDateTime ZonedDateTime zonedDateTime = timestamp.toInstant().atZone(ZoneOffset.UTC);
 ```

-## from SQL Timestamp
+# from SQL Timestamp

-### SQL Timestamp to LocalDate
+SQL Timestamp to LocalDate

-### SQL Timestamp to LocalDateTime
+SQL Timestamp to LocalDateTime

 ### SQL Timestamp to ZonedDateTime

-Often the timestamp conversion is needed to and from DB time stamp column
+Often the timestamp conversion is needed to and from DB timestamp column

 {% gist nitinkc/bdb6c5617386b920c5ca1d4aacc708b7 %}

 ## to SQL Timestamp

 SQL Timestamp has Date and Time component.
 Thus, LocalDateTime is the connecting medium.

 ### LocalDate to SQL Timestamp
-Instead of just using Date, convert the Date into DateTime by using startOfDay or andOfDay to properly
+Instead of just using Date, convert the Date into DateTime by using `startOfDay` or `endOfDay` to properly
 convert into SQL Timestamp

 ### LocalDateTime to SQL Timestamp